RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Assembly-of-models.md

 ```
 -s                              The input PDB (ignored, but still required,
                                 for many SEWING Movers)
--sewing:model_file_name         The name of the SEWING model file
+-legacy_sewing:model_file_name         The name of the SEWING model file
--sewing:score_file_name         The name of the SEWING edge file
+-legacy_sewing:score_file_name         The name of the SEWING edge file

 ```